 2) Educate others

 In the 19th century having a good education was a priviledge.
 In the 20th century it was a right.
 Now, in the 21st century, it's a necessity.
-We need as many people to be well educated as we can possibly manage.
-If the opposition is championing ignorance, we need to fight back with knowledge.
+We need as many people to be well educated as we can manage.
+If the opposition is championing ignorance we need to fight back with knowledge.

 Getting an education is no longer about giving yourself a better shot at life.
 It's about helping to save the world.
 If Trump makes bad decisions, we need to clear up the mess.
 If he makes good decisions, we need to be ready with the next step.
 If Trump doesn't know what decisions to make, we need to guide him.
-We need an army of people who know how Science works, who understand the subtleties of global politics, who understand ethics, finance, anthropology etc. etc.
+We need an army of people who know how Science works, who understand the subtleties of global politics and who understand ethics, finance, anthropology etc.

 Let's make Science great again!

 Meryl Streep: catchtwentydu

 I love science, let me tell you why.